Use custom SMS providers

 To authenticate users or to verify their phone numbers, you can deliver one-time passcodes (OTPs) in SMS messages.

-By default, SMS messages are delivered via Mosaic's own service, but you can configure the platform to send out SMS messages via Twilio, Salesforce Marketing Cloud (SMC), or other backend integrations.
-This feature may be useful if you already use a third-party SMS provider, when you investigate issues using the provider's logs, or when you need custom sender phone numbers.
-The configuration is set on a tenant's level.
+By default, SMS messages are delivered via Mosaic's built-in SMS service.
+This service is intended for low-volume evaluation and testing purposes only, and is not designed for high-volume production use.
+For production environments, configure the platform to send SMS messages via Twilio, Salesforce Marketing Cloud (SMC), or other backend integrations.
+The configuration is set on a tenant level.

 Go to **Settings** > **SMS provider**.